Suzanne C Harris, Pharm.D.

 Director of Well-Being and Resilience

 Suzanne Harris is an assistant professor in the Division of Practice Advancement and Clinical Education and the Director of Well-being and Resiliency at the UNC Eshelman School of Pharmacy.
 She also serves as a board-certified clinical pharmacist practitioner in psychiatry at UNC Medical Center, where she is involved with psychiatric medication management for patients with psychosomatic disorders and serves as a preceptor for pharmacy students and residents.

 Harris received her Doctor of Pharmacy degree in 2002 from the University of Texas College of Pharmacy at Austin and completed a psychiatric specialty residency with Kaiser Permanente Colorado Region in Denver, Colorado.
-Harris’ career and research interests are focused on stigma and mental health and their relation to overall wellness in pharmacy students and pharmacists, transitions of care, cultural competency, and social determinants of health for patients with psychiatric disorders, and innovative practice models and teaching strategies.
-She is a member of the College of Psychiatric and Neurologic Pharmacists, American Association of the Colleges of Pharmacy, North Carolina Association of Pharmacists, and the National Alliance on Mental Illness-Durham, where she serves in leadership roles, with invited speaking engagements on mental health and well-being.
+Harris’ career and research interests are focused on stigma and mental health and their relation to overall well-being in the pharmacy profession, transitions of care, cultural competency, and social determinants of health for patients with psychiatric disorders, and innovative practice models and teaching strategies.
+She is a member of the College of Psychiatric and Neurologic Pharmacists, American Association of the Colleges of Pharmacy, and North Carolina Association of Pharmacists, where she serves in leadership roles, with invited speaking engagements on mental health and well-being.